Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: The multi-band images of Zangetsu

 \section{The multi-band images of Zangetsu}

-In Fig. \ref{fig:multiband_image}, we summarize some of the public multi-wavelength images of Zangetsu in a series of representative filters ranging from the ultraviolet to mid-infrared, including detections from GALEX, CFHT, HSC, HST, UltraVISTA, and Spitzer.
-Each cutouts are centered on the position of Zangetsu with a size of $100\arcsec\times 100\arcsec$.
-In addition to the broadband images we show here, Zangetsu has also been detected in 12 intermediate bands and 2 narrow bands from the Subaru Suprime-Cam, which are left out here as they do not add additional information about Zangetsu, given its quiescent nature.
+In Figure \ref{fig:multiband_image}, we summarize the most relevant public multi-wavelength images of Zangetsu across a series of representative filters from the ultraviolet to the mid-infrared, including detections from GALEX, CFHT, HSC, HST, UltraVISTA, and Spitzer.
+Each cutout is centered on the position of Zangetsu, with a size of $100\arcsec\times 100\arcsec$.
+In addition to the broadband images we show here, Zangetsu has also been detected in 12 intermediate bands and 2 narrow bands from Subaru Suprime-Cam, which are omitted here because they do not provide additional information about Zangetsu, given its quiescent nature.